AustinCGomez/TimeBox/readme.md

-# RaterLog
+# RatingLog

-RaterLog is a free chrome extension that helps raters (TELUS, Welocalize, Reforma, etc, etc) accurately keep track of their work hours when rating tasks.
-The extension can also be used by freelancers who are logging hours for their work tasks for clients.
+RatingLog is a upcoming open source chromium extension that helps raters (TELUS, WeLocalize, Reforma, etc) with tracking their work hours prior to imputing them into Workday or other platforms.
+The tool can also be used by freelancers who want to store their start and stop times.

-The project is currently under active development and further information will be available as soon as a alpha version is deployed to the Chrome market. a
+The project is currently under active development towards our alpha launch.
+Further information will be available prior to the launch of the alpha version of our product on the Chrome store.
+In addition, this project will begin accepting open source contributions when the alpha version is released.

+# Installing Environment

+Coming Soon